Steward

 Invoices can contain ambiguous dates, vague descriptions, and missing asset names.

-The system should extract quickly but require review where confidence or impact demands it.
+The system should read quickly but require review where confidence or impact demands it.

-A confirmed invoice can create a timeline event, update asset status, inform reminders, enrich vendor history, and appear in a packet.
+A confirmed invoice can create a timeline event, update asset status, inform reminders, enrich vendor history, and appear in a report.

 That compounding effect is why Steward is built around invoices rather than generic tasks.